-Unless specified below, please contact Stephen Perkins at firstname.lastname@example.org discuss opportunities.
+Unless specified below, please contact Stephen Perkins at firstname.lastname@example.org to discuss opportunities.

-CNT seeks an intern to support the communications and development team.
-Working with both the Communications and Development Directors on projects that span both departments, the Communications and Development Intern will directly support CNT’s outreach and funding efforts and contribute to CNT’s expansion of its influence and donor base.
+CNT seeks an intern to support the communications team.
+Working with the Communications Director on projects that span internal and external communications, the Communications Intern will directly support CNT’s outreach efforts and contribute to CNT’s expansion of its influence.

-As a Communications and Development Intern, you will help CNT market its message, and help turn those interested into supporters of the organization.
+As a Communications Intern, you will help CNT market its message, and help turn those interested into supporters of the organization.

 - Creating materials for outreach events and for online communications